Preparing for IUI

 • Walnuts

-CoQ10: Coenzyme Q10, also known as ubiquinol or CoQ10, is an antioxidant that the human body naturally produces.
-Supplementation of CoQ10 may enhance ovarian response to stimulation, particularly in women with diminished ovarian reserve or poor response to previous stimulation protocols.
-CoQ10 has been suggested to improve mitochondrial function in eggs, potentially enhancing their quality and increasing the chances of successful fertilization and implantation.
-[31] This is particularly important because egg cells (oocytes) have the highest amount of mitochondria, compared to other cells in the body.
-[43] Sources of CoQ10 include:
+Coenzyme Q10 (CoQ10), also known as ubiquinol, is a naturally occurring antioxidant that plays an important role in ovarian response to stimulation, particularly in women with diminished ovarian reserve or a history of poor response to fertility treatments.
+Research suggests that CoQ10 supports mitochondrial function in eggs, enhancing their quality and increasing the likelihood of successful fertilization and implantation.
+[31] This is especially significant because egg cells contain the highest concentration of mitochondria compared to any other cell in the body.
+[43]

 • Beef